 More than half of the world’s population now lives in urban areas, a share that will increase to more than two thirds by 2050.
 What are the consequences of increasing urbanization, and how can urban environments adapt to become more sustainable in the face of global change?
-Who and what benefits from urban sustainability strategies (e.g., green design, smart growth, new urbanism), who absorbs the costs, and what does sustainability even mean in the context of climate change and rising inequalities?
-This introductory course critically unpacks these questions and strategies through a systems-thinking lens, with particular emphasis on urban transit, housing, energy, water, and land use.
+Who benefits from urban sustainability strategies (e.g., green design, smart growth, new urbanism), and who absorbs the costs?
+This course critically unpacks these questions through case studies from Global North and South and explores strategies for socio-ecological justice in urban transit, housing, energy, water, waste, and land use.
+Prerequisite(s): ENVR 204.

 ENVR 211 U.S. Environmental History